 Captain Tom Moore’s fundraising was an inspiration to us all, reflecting the public’s continued strong support for our veterans.
 What additional welfare support is my hon.
-Friend’s Department providing to veterans in Havant and across the country to access vital services and to find work?
+Friend’s Department providing to veterans in Havant and across the country to help them to access vital services and to find work?

 As a veteran and a member of the Defence Committee, I would like to highlight the work undertaken by female charities, particularly by Salute Her, which is part of Forward Assist.
 Salute Her is a unique charity that offers and provides support to all three services.
 Does the Minister agree that, to some degree, women service leavers are a hidden population with certain unmet needs?
 Will the Ministry commit to working with me to tackle the problems faced by women in the armed forces today?

 I thank my hon.
 Friend for her sterling work.
 I also thank groups such as Forward Assist for their work on this.
 I am clear that there are some very good veterans provisions in this country, but there are areas where we need to do a lot better.
-For example, the experiences of many females who serve are still not what I would like them to be and similarly with females who leave.
+For example, the experiences of many females who serve are still not what I would like them to be, and similarly those of females who leave.
 I would be delighted to meet my hon.
 Friend to continue my work with Forward Assist.
 I have seen the work that it has done recently.
-We are absolutely determined to make this the best country in the world in which to be an armed forces veteran—both for females and males—and we are determined to continue our work on this.
+We are absolutely determined to make this the best country in the world in which to be an armed forces veteran—for both females and males—and we are determined to continue our work on this.

 The Wigston review of inappropriate behaviours was published in July 2019 and estimated that it would take from five to 10 years to make a measurable difference.
 Why then is a review taking place of the Wigston review that was published just over a year ago?
 Why are charities, community interest companies and external stakeholders excluded from this review of a review?

 I believe that Sunderland recruits more people into the Army than any other city in the country, so consequently has a lot more issues and high demand for services to veterans.
-Will the Minister join me in thanking the excellent work of Veterans in Crisis in Sunderland, which does incredibly important work in this area?
+Will the Minister join me in thanking Veterans in Crisis in Sunderland, which does excellent and incredibly important work in this area?
 Will the Government pledge to look at providing more financial support from central Government for services to veterans?

 I pay tribute to Sunderland for the extraordinary commitment that it has made to this nation’s defence.
-We are undoubtedly going through a transition at this time in terms of veterans’ care.
+We are undoubtedly going through a transition in veterans’ care.
 For too long we have over-relied on the third sector, and that responsibility is slowly shifting towards the state.
-I am comfortable that we are meeting that demand at the moment, but it is a dynamic process and I am more than happy to meet the hon.
+I am comfortable that we are meeting that demand at the moment, but it is a dynamic process, and I am more than happy to meet the hon.
 Lady to discuss the case in her constituency.

 In June, the Office for National Statistics reported that almost one in five adults is likely to be experiencing some form of depression during the covid-19 pandemic.
-Given that service and veterans charities have reported an increase in demand since lockdown, and building on the previous answer, what steps is the Department taking to ensure that every veteran, all serving personnel and every service family member receive the support they need during this very difficult time?
+Given that service and veterans charities have reported an increase in demand since lockdown, and building on the previous answer, will the Minister tell us what steps the Department is taking to ensure that every veteran, all serving personnel and every service family member receive the support they need during this very difficult time?

 Wesley McDonnell, a 35-year-old veteran, decided to take his own life in the park opposite my home.
 This brave man served and defended our nation for almost 20 years and, sadly, there are still many others like him.
-Can the Minister please commit to further improve the spirit of the armed forces covenant by tasking the MOD to develop a health and wellbeing pathway, including the assessment, diagnosis and commissioning of the mental health needs of our brave men and women prior to discharge so that they have the treatment ready?
+Can the Minister please commit to further improving the spirit of the armed forces covenant by tasking the MOD to develop a health and wellbeing pathway, including the assessment and diagnosis of the mental health needs of our brave men and women prior to discharge, and commissioning so that they have the treatment ready?